SoarGroup/SoarGroup.github.io/docs/reference/VisualSoarKeyboardAndMouseControls.md

 ### Editing

-The VisualSoar rule editor uses all the default editing keystrokes for area selection, clipboard operations and basic editing.
+The VisualSoar rule editor uses all the default editing keystrokes for area selection, clipboard operations and basic editing:

+* CTRL-c | Copy the selected text to the clipboard
+* CTRL-x | Cut the selected text to the clipboard
+* CTRL-v | Paste the clipboard text at the current cursor location
+* CTRL-z | Undo the last editing operation
+* CTRL-shift-z | Redo the last editing operation
+* CTRL-a | Select all text in the current window

 The following two editing command have been added:

 *   Ctrl-Enter | Soar Complete
 *   Tab | Justify the current line
+*   Ctrl-/ | Comment out selected lines

 ### Search and Replace